 - (7.28.01) Prescription drugs shall not be ordered or stocked in bulk quantities at those facilities which maintain only individual prescriptions (as reference in 7.26.02).

 - (7.28.02) All individual prescriptions from pharmacies shall be properly labeled.
 Proper labeling consists of:

 - (a) Name and address of the pharmacy;

 - (b) Date of dispensing;

 - (c) Name of prescribing practitioner;

 - (d) Name of patient;

 - (e) Directions for use;

-- (f) Warning statements if necessary;

-- (g) Name and strength of medication;

-- (h) Prescription number; and

-- (i) Expiration date.

-(7.28.03) All medication, bulk over-the-counter and individual prescriptions, needles, and syringes shall be kept in a locked area at all times except when being issued.
-A maximum security storage and perpetual inventory system of accountability will be maintained for sharps and instruments.

-(7.28.04) All prescribed medication will be recorded on a Medication Administration Record (MAR) in either hard copy or electronic format developed by the facility which contains the information required by paragraph (7.28.05) of this standard.

-- (a) A system of accountability of DEA controlled substances must be in place.
+- (f) Warning statements if necessary; - (g) Name and strength of medication; and - (h) Prescription number. - (7.28.03) All medication, bulk over-the-counter and individual prescriptions, needles, and syringes shall be kept in a locked area at all times except when being issued. - (7.28.04) All prescribed medication will be recorded on a Medication Administration Record (MAR) or other form developed by the facility which contains the information required by paragraph (7.28.05) of this standard. - (a) A system of accountability of DEA controlled substances must be in place.
 The controlled substances are the medications that come under the jurisdiction of the Federal Controlled Substances Act.
-This record should contain the name of the drug, the date, the amount used or wasted, the amount remaining and the issuer's signature or electronic signature. - (b) When the record is full the amount remaining should be carried as balance forward.
-A record shall be kept of each controlled drug. - (7.28.05) The Medication Administration Record will contain the following information: - (a) Name and number of inmate; - (b) Name and strength of medication; - (c) Directions for use; - (d) Date and time of issue; - (e) Initials or electronic signature of official issuing medication; - (f) Amount of medication issued; - (g) Special restrictions or limitations on use.

-(7.28.06) Whenever an inmate refuses medication, the refusal shall be documented on the Medication Administration Record.

-(7.28.07) Unused medication shall be recorded when removed from circulation and stored in a separate container with a list containing:
+This record should contain the name of the drug, the date, the amount used or wasted and the amount remaining. - (b) When the record is full the amount remaining should be carried as balance forward.
+A record shall be kept of each controlled drug. - (7.28.05) The Medication Administration Record will contain the following information: - (a) Name and number of inmate; - (b) Name and strength of medication; - (c) Directions for use; - (d) Date and time of issue; - (e) Initials of official issuing medication; - (f) Amount of medication issued; - (g) Special restrictions or limitations on use. - (7.28.06) Whenever an inmate refuses medication, the word "refused" shall be documented on the Medication Administration Record. - (7.28.07) Unused medication shall be stored in a separate container with a list containing: - (a) The prescription number; - (b) The name of the pharmacy issuing the prescription;